How Much Your Inspection Will Cost, And What It Will Tell You

 Can you attend a home inspection?

-Under normal conditions, first-time homebuyers often like to accompany the inspector during the inspection.
-You can learn a lot about houses and home maintenance.
+Most first-time homebuyers often like to accompany the inspector during the inspection, as they can learn a lot about home systems and maintenance.
 Sometimes, you’ll arrive at the end of the inspector’s time in the house, and they’ll have time to point out anything important that they’ve found.

 If you or your agent had any particular concerns when you first saw the house, be sure to mention them to the inspector.
 That way, they can spend extra time looking at those areas of the house and either alleviate your concerns or tell you how seriously you should take the problem.